-The Instagram-famous Always Pan is $30 off right now - CNN Underscored
+The Instagram-famous Always Pan is $30 off right now | CNN Underscored

 While it might not be the right choice for a chef who wants multiple plans going for a few different dishes at once, it’s a great pan for those home cooks among us who are preparing comparatively fuss-free or one-pot weeknight meals.
 And it’s especially great for those of us who are doing it in tiny kitchens that are limited on storage space.

-Scoop one up at $30 off for yourself or the friend or family member who’s just moved into their starter apartment or just downsized their kitchen (not to mention, it would make for a fantastic Mother’s Day gift; be sure to order by April 30 if you’re using ground shipping in order for it to arrive in time for the holiday) — between its practicality and gorgeous good looks, it’ll be a much-appreciated kitchen helper.
+Scoop one up at $30 off for yourself or the friend or family member who’s just moved into their starter apartment or just downsized their kitchen (not to mention, it would make for a fantastic holiday gift for someone on your list) — between its practicality and gorgeous good looks, it’ll be a much-appreciated kitchen helper.
 But do it now: The in-demand pan is (as always!) selling super fast, and some colors will likely be unavailable again soon.

 For more great deals, check out CNN Coupons.